Danfro/atom-clickable-plugin/README.md

 This *atom-clickable-plugin* does provide some common [clickable](https://github.com/bhdouglass/clickable) tools needed to build and run click packages for [Ubuntu Touch](https://ubports.com/) from within [Atom](https://atom.io/) editor.
 Visit Atoms package site for this plugin [atom-clickable-plugin](https://atom.io/packages/atom-clickable-plugin).

+_**Note: Since atom development has been stopped, there is no use for keeping plugins for atom alive.
+This repository will be archived for that reason.**_

 ## Credits
 This is a fork of the (now unmaintained) original [atom-build-clickable](https://github.com/sverzegnassi/atom-build-clickable) plugin for Atom by `@sverzegnassi`.
 Many thanks to you for this great work!